hapax/hapax.github.io/assets/visual-qft.md

 are always distinct, provided you know $d$: you simply see where the first arrow goes.
 If it arrives at a point $e^{i\theta}$, then $s = d\theta/2\pi$.
-Thus, we have indeed eliminated the ambiguity that plagues the computational basis.
+Thus, we have indeed eliminated the ambiguity that plagued the computational basis.

 You can enter your own values of $s$ and $d$, and see the